EyringMLClimateGroup/behrens24james_SPCESM2_ML_ensembles/README.md

 Main Repository Author: Stephan Rasp - <raspstephan@gmail.com> - https://raspstephan.github.io

-Thank you for checking out our SPCESM2-ML ensembles repository, dedicated to building stochastic and deterministic ensembles for learning convective processes in SPCESM2.
+Thank you for checking out our SPCESM2-ML ensembles repository, dedicated to building stochastic and multi-member parameterizations for learning convective processes in SPCESM2.
 A quick-start notebook to use the SPCAM or SPCESM2 data can be found here: https://github.com/raspstephan/CBRAIN-CAM/blob/master/quickstart.ipynb

 The current release of SPCESM2-ML ensemble on zenodo can be found here (to be updated):